Top 10 Things to Do in Jorhat, India

 Vada pav is a dish you absolutely must try when you visit India.
 This dish consists of a potato fritter that is served on a bun with various chutneys.
 It is sometimes referred to as an Indian burger.
 I’d had variations of this dish before in both Mumbai and Pune and I jumped at the chance to try it again in Jorhat.
 One of the best spots in the city to try this Indian sandwich is Delhi Chaat House.

 The vada pav at Delhi Chaat House had a really nice, fluffy bun and was served with mustard, sweet sauce, coriander chutney, and a spicy sauce.
 The sweet sauce was very tasty and complemented the fried potato nicely.
 I also really enjoyed the coriander chutney.
 Not surprisingly, the spicy chutney was quite hot.
 When they say something is hot in Jorhat, they mean it!
 Overall, it was a tasty, fried potato mash sandwich!
-It makes a great snack and will only cost you about 40 rupees, or roughly $0.58 U.S. Trying this sandwich is one of the top things to see and do in Jorhat, so go get one the next time you’re in town!
+It makes a great snack and will only cost you about 40 rupees, or roughly $0.58 U.S. Trying this sandwich is one of the top things to do in Jorhat, so go get one the next time you’re in town!

 Visit Sukapha Samannay Kshetra